 5. Take a back seat

 We all want to protect our kids from trials and tribulations.
 But if we shelter them for too long, it stunts their ability to develop a sense of self-efficacy.
 When we try to solve problems for them or intervene on their behalf, it sends a message that we don’t think they can do things on their own…and they start believing that.
 Try problem solving together, and let your child take the lead.
-It will give him confidence to handle situations in the future, and give you the peace of mind that he can, indeed, handle it.
+It will give them confidence to handle situations in the future, and give you the peace of mind that they can, indeed, handle it.